American Philatelic Society: History

-The organization, originally named the American Philatelic Association, was established on September 14, 1886 in New York City, and the following day elected John K. Tiffany as its first president.
+The organization, originally named the American Philatelic Association, was established on September 14, 1886 in New York City, and the following day elected John Kerr Tiffany as its first president.
 Voting membership was granted to 219 individuals who paid two bits (25¢) for the privilege.
 The organization's name was changed to its present name for a few months in 1897, then back, then permanently in 1908.

-Society membership reached over 4,000 in 1940, and included U.S. President Franklin D. Roosevelt and his Secretary of the Interior Harold L. Ickes.
+Society membership reached over 4,000 in 1940 and included U.S. President Franklin D. Roosevelt and his Secretary of the Interior Harold L. Ickes.
 At the 1942 APS convention, board member Donald Lybarger argued for the creation of a central office near the geographic center of the philatelic community, but not in a large city.
 When he was elected APS President in 1943, he was able to turn his vision into reality.
 At the 1944 APS convention it was announced that the APS would accept applications for the position of Executive Secretary.
 H. Clay Musser of State College, Pennsylvania, was selected and the APS office was established there on April 1, 1945.
 As a testament to their leadership, the APS became the US representative to the Federation Internationale de Philatelie in 1947.

 By the mid-1990s, the expanded services, staff and the American Philatelic Research Library had outgrown the facility in State College.
 A study determined that because of high local real estate values, it was not cost effective to expand the existing building.
 A search of alternatives identified a property ten miles (sixteen kilometers) from State College that was basically sound and could be acquired for a reasonable amount.
 In 2002, after much discussion, debate and soul searching, the APS committed millions of dollars to purchasing and renovating what was known as the Match Factory in Bellefonte, Pennsylvania.
-The American Philatelic Center was dedicated in June, 2004.
+The American Philatelic Center was dedicated in June 2004.

 Philatelic services

-The APS offers several services to its members:
+The APS offers numerous services to its members: